-What happens to a child’s story when they leave foster care?
+What happens to someone’s story when they leave foster care?

-Most believe records from the time in foster care are kept forever and can be accessed by a former foster youth at anytime, if they are curious about their past.
+Most believe records from their time in foster care are kept forever and can be accessed by a care leaver anytime they are curious about their past.
 This simply isn’t true.